MichaelNino/lemp/README.md

 Setups PHP environment using Nginx, MySQL, PHP-FPM and Laravel

 # How to Use This Script
-Save this script to a file (e.g., setup-laravel-env.sh)
+Save this script to a file (e.g., setup-development-environment.sh)

-Make it executable: chmod +x setup-laravel-env.sh
+Make it executable: chmod +x setup-development-environment.sh

-Run it with sudo: sudo ./setup-laravel-env.sh
+Run it with sudo: sudo ./setup-development-environment.sh

-What This Script Installs
+#What This Script Installs

 Web Server: NGinx

 PHP: PHP-FPM with all extensions needed for Laravel